gateweaver/gateweaver/packages/docs/blog/2024/04/27/react-app-tutorial.md

 VITE_PROXY_URL=http://localhost:8080
 ```

-Make sure to also add this file to your `.gitignore` file.

 ### Update the React app

 Next, let's update the `App.tsx` file to make requests to the API Proxy.
 We will add a button that fetches data from the Proxy's `/example` endpoint and display the response on the page.